dvera/riskreport/biomarker/salt_added_to_food.md

 ## Salt Added to Food

 Frequency of adding salt to meals.
-High salt intake is linked to high blood pressure and increased risk of heart disease and stroke.
+High salt intake is linked to high blood pressure and increased risk of heart disease and stroke. **These results are based on an analysis of survey questions.**

 <div style="display: flex; flex-direction: column; gap: 10px;">